rezich/DigiPenAgainstHumanity/README.md

 ### Special cards ###

+Not every card is created equally; a few cards take more effort than the others to make them work.
+Just like some degree programs at DigiPen.

+#### PICK 2 ####

 Some Black Cards say **PICK 2** on the bottom.
 These cards require players to play two White Cards, instead of just one.
 Instead of putting all players' White Cards in a single pile and shuffling them, have each player place their White Cards in their own two-card-high stack, placing the card that they wish to be read first on *top* of the card that they wish to be read second.
 Get that?
 It's super important.

-Here, I'll put it in bold so you can find this sentence when somebody invariably asks you to repeat the specifics of the rules: **When playing multiple White Cards, place the cards face-down on the table, one pile per player, with the cards ordered such that the *top card* shall be read *first.*** Have the Card Czar look away for a second, and then either move the piles around so the Card Czar doesn't remember whose was where, or just leave them be, as they probably don't remember and it really doesn't matter much anyways.
+Here, I'll put it in bold so you can find this sentence when somebody invariably asks you to repeat the specifics of the rules:

+**When playing multiple White Cards, place the cards face-down on the table, one pile per player, with the cards ordered such that the *top card* shall be read *first.***

+Have the Card Czar look away for a second, and then either move the piles around so the Card Czar doesn't remember whose was where, or just leave them be, as they probably don't remember and it really doesn't matter much anyways.
 When the Card Czar reads the White Cards out loud, they *must* read the cards in the order they were intended to be read (top card first, bottom card last).

+#### DRAW 2, PICK 3 ####

 Some Black Cards say **DRAW 2, PICK 3** on the bottom.
 These cards are crazy.
 When one of these cards is drawn, all non-Card Czar players immediately draw two extra White Cards, and must play *three* White Cards.
+There's only like one of these cards though.